If your horse is grass affected with poor behaviour we recommend Mag-Eze! This is a bio-available form of chelated magnesium for horses!

 What is the best way to feed magnesium? liquid or powder?

 Oral magnesium whether liquid or powder is fine to use.
 To maintain an even temperament or steady magnesium status we however recommend a daily powder.
 As magnesium in organic form is water soluble so is readily available for fast uptake by your horse.
-Liquids can be messy and unpalatable.
-You still get the same result using an organic magnesium powder.
+We recommend magnesium powder for more highly strung horses.
+The liquid version is convenient and economical, where it is dosed into feed every 7 days.
+Some more highly strung horses may need a full dose at day 1 and day 5 to raise levels.

 When to use magnesium for your horse?